How to lighten the load of your backpack – updated for 2020

 The first things to consider replacing are the “big four”: your tent, sleeping bag, sleeping pad and backpack.
 Sometimes these are referred to as the “big three”, with the sleeping bag and pad combined as a sleep system.
 Regardless, these are the first items to consider when you want to reduce your pack weight since they make up the bulk of your base weight.

-A much bigger weight savings came when I replaced my heavy 48 ounce sleeping bag with a 22 ounce quilt.
-This change saved a whopping 26 ounces!
-I’ve been very happy with the change to a quilt and don’t miss being confined in a traditional mummy bag, even if I don’t have a hood on the quilt.
-(See my full review of the Enlightened Equipment Revelation quilt)
+Another significant weight savings came when I replaced my heavy 48 ounce sleeping bag (Big Agnes Roxy Ann 15) with a 22 ounce quilt (Enlightened Equipment Revelation, shown above).
+This change saved 26 ounces!
+I’ve been very happy with the change to a quilt and don’t miss being confined in a traditional mummy bag.

-In 2019, I replaced my Osprey Aura 65 liter backpack with the same backpack but in a smaller 50 liter size.
+In 2019, I replaced my Osprey Aura 65 liter backpack with the same backpack but in a smaller 50 liter size, which saved a few more ounces but is also less bulky to carry.
 I found that I no longer needed the extra capacity of the 65 liter backpack, but I love the comfort of the Aura.
-To me, it’s worth every ounce that it weighs.
+I tried several ultralight backpacks but to me, this pack is worth every ounce that it weighs.
+Keep in mind that carrying less weight won’t matter if the backpack you choose rubs you the wrong way (literally) when it’s fully loaded.
+To save a bit more weight, I removed the top lid and use the flap to close the top of the pack.

-Carrying too many clothes is probably the area that most people who carry heavy packs overindulge on the most.
+Carrying too many clothes is one the most common ways that pack weight adds up, but it’s easy to solve.
 I used to bring extra shirts and pants, but no longer do.
 Instead, I wear one pair of hiking pants and a short sleeve shirt while hiking and take one long sleeve shirt in my pack.
 I also take one pair of base layer pants and one base layer top for sleeping.
 And one extra pair of underwear.
 The only item that I take extra of is socks.
 I like to take three pair.
 Two for alternating for hiking, and one pair that is for sleeping only.
 I find that if I have clean socks, my feet do much better while hiking.
 If the weather is going to be hot, I might take a pair of shorts.
+But I usually just roll up my hiking pants instead.

 Staying clean with less clothing